 One of the biggest concerns is knowing whether you are infected with the virus.
 As most people only have mild symptoms, it can be difficult to tell whether you have COVID-19 (and could pass it on).
 For home care agencies and those providing care, it can be a challenge to maintain staffing levels as even those with mild symptoms have been instructed by the government to self isolate, for a period of 7-14 days, depending on their living situation.
 (You can see the guidance here).

 - At present, you’ll only get tested for COVID-19 if you develop severe symptoms that require hospitalisation.

 - The coronavirus test that the Government currently uses can only tell whether a person has the virus, not if they have had it and recovered.
 These swab tests also take a long time to get a result.

 - The government is aiming to test 25,000 people per day, although this hasn’t been achieved yet.

 - Testing is being rolled out for NHS workers and frontline staff, in the form of antigen tests that show whether you’ve had the virus before (and are immune).
 Find out more about the testing, here.

 Is there a coronavirus vaccine?

 In short, no. Not yet.
-Scientists are working hard across the world to develop one, but this could take months before it’s ready.
-The best thing you can do to protect yourself is to make use of the government guidelines on handwashing practices and as a care provider, use the correct PPE.
+Scientists are working hard across the world to develop one, and promising results have been documented recently, but it may not be rolled out to everyone for a while.
+She best thing you can do to protect yourself is to make use of the government guidelines on handwashing practices and as a care provider, use the correct PPE.